About the CFUL

 The Central Florida Urban League has been a pillar in the community for over 45 years, serving more than 75,000 Central Floridians since our inception.
 Adapting to the new realities in both society and in our community, the CFUL has honed its mission to focus on the Three Es: Education, Employment and Entrepreneurship.
 These three pillars guide all CFUL programming and initiatives, ensuring that our organization can end generational poverty in our community and beyond.

-To realize this mission, the CFUL has two core programs: Blueprint 2.0 and the CareerSource Job Training Initiative and a Financial Literacy Program.
+To realize this mission, the CFUL has two core programs: the CareerSource Job Training Initiative and a Financial Literacy Program.